Online overtakes TV

 We searched for any UK data we could find on young people and their social media habits.
 We wanted to find out what sites and applications they are using, how they feel about it and how they act out in response to those feelings.
 We used data from Ofcom, Youthscape Centre for Research and the School Health Research Network (Wales only) to put together this infographic.
 It’s a summary of recent online activity, feelings and actions.

-We also know that social media makes young people largely happy (1), although whether it’s always a healthy type of happiness is unclear.
+So, is there an impact of social media on youth and young people?
+We know that social media makes young people largely happy (1), although whether it’s always a healthy type of happiness is unclear.

 There are also some pressures that come along with this happiness.